What is prostate cancer?

 Older men are more likely to get prostate cancer.
-About 60 percent of cases are diagnosed in men age 65 or older, and it is rare in men under 40.
+About 60 percent of cases are diagnosed in men 65 or older, and it is uncommon in men under 40.
 African-American men are more likely to develop prostate cancer than white or Hispanic men, while Asian men have a lower risk.

 What are the risk factors for prostate cancer?

 The major risk factors for prostate cancer are genetics and family history.
 Studies looking at the link between prostate cancer and a diet high in red meat, chemical exposures including smoking, sexually transmitted infections and having had a vasectomy have produced conflicting results.

 What is prostate cancer screening?